Daniela Requena

+Daniela Requena Esteve (born 1992 in Valencia) is a writer, journalist, social media influencer, and activist for the rights of transgender people in Spain.
+In 2022, she published the autobiographical Mamá, soy mujer.
+Diario de una chica trans (Mom, I'm a woman.
+Diary of a trans girl).
+Requena participated in the Spanish reality tv show Nightmare in Paradise (2022), finishing 3rd.
+She has appeared on other television shows.

 Biography

 She studied journalism at the Complutense University of Madrid.
 In her career as a communicator, she has participated in Antena 3's Espejo Público as a contributor, and she hosts her own sex advice podcast on Spotify called X preguntas.

 As an activist, she has been secretary of the LGTBI and Diversity area of the PSOE of Valencia.

 In 2022, she published Mamá, soy mujer.
 Diario de una chica trans (Mom, I'm a woman.
 Diary of a trans girl), an autobiographical book.
+In this book, she recounts her experience of growing up, beginning to feel gender dysphoria in adolescence, and eventually taking steps to be a woman.
+Requena has discussed the importance of telling the positive experiences of transgender people like herself.

+Requena participated in the Spanish reality tv show Nightmare in Paradise (2022) which aired on Telecinco.
+She was on the show for 119 days and received 3rd place.

+In 2023, Requena underwent a controversial corneal tattooing operation to change her eye color from dark brown to blue.
+She shared extensive details of the experience on social media, receiving both positive and negative responses, and generating considerable discussion on the risks of the operation.